webhooksite/docs/docs/api/about.md

 An API Key can be generated in the Control Panel, and provides access to Tokens that are either a) password protected or b) require login.

+API Keys have the same privileges as the user who created them.

 API Keys *must* be specified in the `Api-Key` HTTP header.

 <div class="center">